Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Profinite detection of exceptional Dehn fillings

 \subsection{Detection of embedded Klein bottles}

-For brevity of notation, we denote by $\SK$ the orientable $I$-bundle over Klein bottle.
-In fact, $\SK\cong S^1\ttimes S^1\ttimes I$ admits two Seifert fiberations $(D^2;(2,1),(2,1))=(\mathcal{MB};)$, where $\mathcal{MB}$ denotes the M\"obius band. \begin{lemma} Let $M$ be a compact, orientable, aspherical 3-manifold with empty or toral boundary.
-Then $M$ contains an embedded Klein bottle if and only if one of the following conditions hold: \begin{enumerate}[(i)] \item $M$ is closed, admitting $Sol$-geometry, but does not fiber over $S^1$. \item $M$ is not a closed $Sol$-manifold, and the JSJ-decomposition\footnote{We allow trivial JSJ-decomposition.} of $M$ contains a Seifert fibered piece whose (one possible) base orbifold is \begin{itemize} \item either non-orientable, \item or contains two singular points of index $2$. \end{itemize} \end{enumerate} \end{lemma} \begin{proof} The ``if'' direction is clear.
-Indeed, if $M$ satisfies condition (\ref{4.6-1}), then $M$ is a torus semi-bundle, so $M$ contains an embedded submanifold homeomorphic to $\mathcal{N}$, and thus contains an embedded Klein bottle.
-If $M$ satisfies condition (\ref{4.6-2}), then $M$ contains a Seifert fibered submanifold, whose base orbifold is either a M\"obius band, or a disk with two singular points of index $2$.
-Then this Seifert fibered submanifold is homeomorphic to $\mathcal{N}$, and thus $M$ contains an embedded Klein bottle.
+For brevity of notation, we denote by $\SK$ the orientable $I$-bundle over the Klein bottle.
+In fact, $\SK\cong S^1\ttimes S^1\ttimes I$ admits two Seifert fibrations $(D^2;(2,1),(2,1))\cong (\mathcal{MB};)$, where $\mathcal{MB}$ denotes the M\"obius band. \begin{lemma} Let $M$ be a compact, orientable, aspherical 3-manifold with empty or toral boundary.
+Then $M$ contains an embedded Klein bottle if and only if one of the following conditions hold: \begin{enumerate}[label=(\roman*), leftmargin=*] \item $M$ is closed, admitting $Sol$ geometry, but does not fiber over $S^1$. \item $M$ is not a closed $Sol$-manifold, and the JSJ-decomposition (possibly trivial) of $M$ contains a Seifert fibered piece whose (one possible) base orbifold is \begin{itemize} \item either non-orientable, \item or contains two singular points of index $2$. \end{itemize} \end{enumerate} \end{lemma} \begin{proof} The ``if'' direction is clear.
+Indeed, if $M$ satisfies condition \ref{4.6-1}, then $M$ is a torus semi-bundle.
+In this case, $M$ contains an embedded submanifold homeomorphic to $\mathcal{N}$, and thus contains an embedded Klein bottle.
+If $M$ satisfies condition \ref{4.6-2}, then $M$ contains a Seifert fibered submanifold, whose base orbifold is either a M\"obius band, or a disk with two singular points of index $2$.
+Then, this Seifert fibered submanifold is homeomorphic to $\mathcal{N}$, and thus $M$ contains an embedded Klein bottle.

 Now we prove the ``only if'' direction.
-When $M$ has compressible boundary, since $M$ is aspherical, $M\cong D^2\times S^1$ and does not contain an embedded Klein bottle.
+When $M$ has compressible boundary, we have $M\cong D^2\times S^1$ since $M$ is aspherical, and in this case, $M$ does not contain an embedded Klein bottle.
 Thus, we may assume that $M$ is boundary-incompressible.
 Suppose that $M$ contains an embedded Klein bottle $K^2$.
 Then the regular neighbourhood of $K^2$ in $M$ is homeomorphic to $\mathcal{N}$.